woodiertexas/modrinth-vs-curseforge/README.md

 ![Authors do not see advertisements](https://user-images.githubusercontent.com/17211100/163896862-799fcc50-08b2-488c-9e10-9491a933a947.png)

 # Advantages of Modrinth
-In short; search that actually works, very good UI/UX, great use of an advertisement, has very minimal UI bugs.
+In short; search that actually works, very good UI/UX, great implementation of advertisements, has very minimal UI bugs.

 ### Advertisements
 Modrinth's ads comply with the acceptable ads standard.
 That means...
  - Only one ad per page
  - Ads are less than 130 pixels tall
- - Ads are distinguished from site content
+ - Ads are easily distinguished from site content

 ![Sodium mod page which shows acceptable advertisements](https://user-images.githubusercontent.com/11874211/190928357-0442947a-2f89-466c-8fbe-9a64d76922ec.png)

 ### Consistency
-The Modrinth UI on the mods page is very consistent compared to Curseforge's mod page UI.
+The Modrinth UI on the mods page is more consistent than Curseforge's mod page UI.

 ![General consistency](https://user-images.githubusercontent.com/11874211/190928597-5236eec9-14f0-4fd2-b9fd-ef0ec62172e5.png)